awsdocs/amazon-redshift-management-guide/doc_source/getting-started-cluster-in-vpc.md

    You can enable a client outside the VPC \(on the public internet\) to connect to the cluster\.
 To do this, you associate the cluster with a VPC security group that grants inbound access to the port that you used when you launched the cluster\.
 For examples of security group rules, see [Security group rules](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html#SecurityGroupRules) in the *Amazon VPC User Guide*\.

-1. Follow the steps in [Getting started with Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html) in the *Amazon Redshift Getting Started* to create a cluster\.
+1. Follow the steps in [Getting started with Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html) in the *Amazon Redshift Getting Started Guide* to create a cluster\.
 Make the following modifications when creating your cluster:
    + To display the **Additional configurations** section, switch off **Use defaults**\.
    + In the **Network and security** section, specify the **Virtual private cloud \(VPC\)**, **Cluster subnet group**, and **VPC security group** that you set up\.